worldwidesuperstar/nba-similarity/README.md

 ## Scope

-all data is retrieved from the top 300 players by PPG according to the nba-api LeagueLeaders endpoint.
+all data is retrieved from the top 300 players by PPG according to the nba-api leaguedashplayerstats endpoint.

 ## Limitations/Assumptions: